 Brief mental health screenings are the quickest way to determine if you should connect with the EAP or another mental health professional.
 This program is completely anonymous and confidential, and you immediately will see your results, recommendations and resources.
-Go to Screening for Mental Health for the following short assessments:
+Go to MindWise Innovations for the following short assessments:

-- Alcohol Use Disorder: Worried about drinking habits?
+- Alcohol Use Disorder: Worried about my drinking habits?

-- Bipolar Disorder: Experiencing mood swings from very high to very low?
+- Bipolar Disorder: Mood changes from very high to low?